-Clinical trials are scientific studies that determine if a possible new medical advance can help people and whether it has harmful side effects.
-The people who volunteer to be studied during these trials are advised beforehand of possible risks.
+Clinical trials are scientific studies using human volunteers that determine the effectiveness, safety and tolerability of an intervention.
+The people who volunteer are told about the possible risks before starting the trial.
 Before a clinical trial can begin for a treatment, medication or device, it must show promising results in laboratory or animal tests.

-Below are some common questions about clinical trials, with answers from the National Institutes of Health:
+Below are some common questions about clinical trials:

 What happens during a clinical trial?

-At the beginning of a clinical trial, a team of doctors, nurses, social workers and other health professionals checks the health of the participant, identifies patients with certain conditions that make them ineligible for the trial, and gives specific instructions for using the treatment, medication or device throughout the trial.
-The team monitors the participant as the trial progresses and stays in touch after the trial is completed.
-All clinical trials follow a detailed plan called a protocol, which includes information on the length of the study and what information will be gathered.
+At the beginning of a clinical trial, a team of doctors, nurses, social workers and other health professionals checks the health of the proposed participants, identifies those that are eligible for the trial, and gives specific instructions for using the treatment, medication or device throughout the trial.
+Participants sign an informed consent prior to enrollment.
+Informed consent is the process of providing you with key information about the clinical trial before you decide to enroll.
+The team monitors the participants as the trial progresses and stay in touch for a week or two after the trial is completed.
+All clinical trials follow a detailed plan, called a protocol, which includes information on the length of the study and what information will be gathered.

 Are clinical trials safe?

 For the most part, yes.
-However, sometimes clinical trials are for experimental medications intended for very sick people, so in those cases there may be more risks involved.
-The participant will always be advised of the specific potential risks and benefits involved in a trial in the informed consent document.
-Every clinical trial in the U.S. must be approved and monitored by an Institutional Review Board (IRB) to ensure that it is ethical and the rights of study participants are protected.
+However, sometimes clinical trials are for investigational medications intended for people with a certain condition.
+In those cases, there may be more risks involved.
+The participant will always be advised of the potential risks and benefits involved in a trial in the informed consent document.
+All U.S. clinical trials must be approved and monitored by an Institutional Review Board (IRB) to ensure they are ethical and study participants’ rights are protected.